``

 Investment Update

-By Rick Schwerd | December 5, 2025
+By Rick Schwerd | February 27, 2026

 Our investment team remains committed to sharing updates and market insights to keep you informed.
-Please look for our next update on December 19.
+Please look for our next update on March 6.

-As always, if you have any questions or concerns regarding markets or your financial planning needs, please reach out to us at (518) 415-4401.
+Have a great weekend and as always, if you have any questions or concerns regarding markets or your financial planning needs, please reach out to us at (518) 415-4401.